volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

   - JavaScript
 promote: false
 metaDescription: Learn how to invert a Binary Search Tree.
-Binary Search Tree is a special type of Tree, where each node has at most two children and left child is always smaller than the parent, right child is greater.
+Binary Search Tree is a special type of Tree, where each node has at most two children and the left child is always smaller than the parent, the right child is bigger.
 shareImage: /img/tree.png
-teaser: 'Among the most popular questions, software developers are asked in an interview is: "How to invert a Binary Search Tree?".
-The truth is that many of us do not even know what a Binary Search Tree, let alone...'
+teaser: One of the most popular questions asked to software developers in an interview is "How do you invert a Binary Search Tree?
+The truth is that many of us do not even know what a Binary Search Tree is, let alone...
 date: 2020-11-22T07:38:01.934Z
 ---
-Among the most popular questions, software developers are asked in an interview is: "How to invert a Binary Search Tree?".
+One of the most popular questions asked to software developers in an interview is "How do you invert a Binary Search Tree?

-The truth is that many of us do not even know what a Binary Search Tree, let alone inverting it.
+The truth is that many of us do not even know what a Binary Search Tree is, let alone inverting it.

 So let's start with the basics.

 ## What is a Tree?

-A **Tree** is a widely-used data structure that consists of nodes connected by edges:
+A **Tree** is a widely-used data structure consisting of nodes connected by edges:

 ![Tree Data Structure](/img/perfect.jpg "Tree Data Structure")

-It is just a collection of nodes, where each node is a data structure containing a value and references to its child nodes with the constraints of no duplicated references and no pointing to the root.
+It is merely a collection of nodes, where each node is a data structure containing a value and references to its child nodes, with the restriction that there are no duplicate references and no reference to the root.

 ## Terminology

-In order to better understand trees, it is necessary to know at least basic terminology.
+To understand trees better, it is necessary to know at least the basic concepts.

-**Node** - a structure that contains a value and pointers to the child nodes.
+**Node** - a structure containing a value and pointers to the child nodes.

-**Root Node** - topmost node of the tree.
+**Root Node** - top node of the tree.

 **Internal Node** - any node of the tree that contains at least one child node.